evilmonkeyinc/jsonpath/script/standard/README.md

 The right side pattern should be passed as a string, between single or double quotes, to ensure that no characters are mistaken for other operators.

 > the regex operation is handled by the standard [`regexp`](https://pkg.go.dev/regexp) golang library `Match` function.

+### In and Not In

+The `in` and `not in` operators will check if the left-side value, treated either as a number, string, or boolean value, is included in the right-side collection values, a collection can either be an array, slice, or the values of a map.

 ## Special Parameters